c0rn06/Getting-and-Cleaning-Data-Project/README.md

 tidydata.txt contains the output of run_analysis.R

-codebook.md contains the explainations for vairables used, the data, and the transformations that were performed on the data.
+codebook contains the explainations for vairables used, the data, and the transformations that were performed on the data.